-3.1 APP and region-specific LTVs
+3.1 APP macroeconomic effects

-Figure 1 shows results of the benchmark simulation.
+Figure 1 shows the results of the benchmark simulation.
 The inflation rate and the economic activity increase in both EA regions as a consequence of the APP.
 The effects are rather symmetric across the two regions.
-Inflation gradually increases and achieves a peak of around 0.6 percentage points (in annualized terms) after four quarters.
+Inflation gradually increases and achieves a peak of around 0.7 percentage points (in annualized terms) after four quarters.
 Thereafter, it gradually decreases.
 GDP increases by around 1% of its baseline level after four quarters.
 Thereafter, it gradually returns to its baseline level.

 Home and REA consumption and investment benefit from the reduction in long-term real interest rates (not reported).
-The latter decreases because of the decline in the current and expected long-term nominal interest rates (consistent with the increase in long term sovereign bond prices, associated with the central bank purchases) and the increase in the expected inflation rates.
-Consumption is also affected by the intertemporal substitution effect associated with the lower short-term real interest rate that positively affects unrestricted households.
-The real interest rate decreases because (expected) inflation increases, while the monetary policy rate is kept constant at the baseline level by the monetary authority.
+The latter decrease because of the decline in the current and expected long-term nominal interest rates (consistent with the increase in long-term sovereign bond prices associated with the central bank purchases) and the increase in the expected inflation rates.
+Consumption is also affected by the intertemporal substitution effect associated with the lower short-term real interest rate, that positively affects unrestricted and indebted households.
+The short-term real interest rate decreases because (expected) inflation increases, while the monetary policy rate is kept constant at the baseline level by the monetary authority.